 - How do I obtain proof of tax liens purchased at the sale?

 All certificates of sale will be held in safekeeping in the Larimer County Treasurer's vault unless otherwise instructed by a formal written request.
 A safekeeping receipt and complete computer report of all tax lien sale purchases will be forwarded to you.
 This usually takes about 7-10 business days.

 - What do I do if I want to purchase an existing tax lien from another investor?

 We will start processing assignment of liens in January 2016.
 This will allow our office enough time to complete all of the necessary paperwork before making any assignments.
 Please contact Michele at (970) 498-7032, after January 4, 2016, to setup an appointment to request an assignment.
 There is a $15.00 fee to process each assignment.

 It is important to remember the element of risk involved in the purchase of tax liens.
 If the property associated with tax lien purchased is placed under the control of the Federal Deposit Insurance Corporation

-and those affected by the Drug Enforcement Administration
+(FDIC), Drug Enforcement Administration